 Holista CollTech Limited ("Group") has made it a priority to adopt systems of control and accountability as the basis for the administration of corporate governance.
 During the year, the Group made amendments to it's Corporate Governance Statement.
 These policies and procedures are summarised in this statement.
 Commensurate with the spirit of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations ("Principles & Recommendations"), the Group has followed each recommendation where the Board has considered the recommendation to be an appropriate benchmark for its corporate governance practices.
 Where the Group's corporate governance practices follow a recommendation, the Board has made appropriate statements reporting on the adoption of the recommendation.
-Where, after due consideration, the Group's corporate governance practices depart from a recommendation, the Board has offered full disclosure and reason for the adoption of its own practice, in compliance with the "if not, why not" regime.
+Where, after due consideration, the Group's corporate governance practice, in compliance with the "if not, why not" regime.